mixonic/guides/source/getting-started/core-concepts.md

 ## Helpers

 Ember Helpers are another way to generate a value in templates.
-A helper is a peice of logic that returns a single value (much like a property has only a single value).
+A helper is a piece of logic that returns a single value (much like a property has only a single value).

 For example, this helper and accompanying usage create a full name: